uio-carpentry/organisational/meetings/251017_board_meeting.md

        * Q: Did she sign up for co-instructing/helping this term?
    * Regarding following up with new instructors: nobody followed up with AVP before the summer, which resulted in a lost token.
 We should re-establish the practice of following up with new instructors regularly (like AB was doing at some point)
      * How do we ensure this is happening?
      Notes: AVP instructos token case was followed up to April from My.
-At that time the plan was that AVP would have taken the course on the following dates
+At that time the plan was that AVP would have taken the course on the following dates.
-     <img width="315" height="177" alt="image" src="https://github.com/user-attachments/assets/d75d326d-7bee-4a19-8a4d-2591752713c1" />

 We normally follow up, but in this case, there was the start of a maternity leave, and AVP was probably not able to attend the course.
 The token was only valid before summer, so everything had to happen within a very short period of time.
+     <img width="315" height="177" alt="image" src="https://github.com/user-attachments/assets/d75d326d-7bee-4a19-8a4d-2591752713c1" />
    * CodeRefinery: report from the all-hands meeting (NeIC); collaboration; restructuring the UiO page into a collaboration page, etc.
    * OsloMet: quick discussion
    * Community building & recruitment: how to promote and attract more instructors